dpuelz/BicliqueRT/README.md

 install_github("dpuelz/BicliqueRT")
 ```

-The following example runs a small simulation on a synthetic network
-with 500 nodes:
+The following simulation example illustrates spatial inference on a small synthetic network with 500 nodes:

 ```R
 # generated network - 3 clusters of 2D Gaussians